lomodoc/homepage/content/docs/Installation/lomorage-service/installation-win.md

 # Install Lomorage Service on Windows

-（**Update：09/15/2021**）
+（**Update：02/17/2022**）
-- update lomoweb
+- support album
-- update to 64bit
+- support check update
-- Fix set dir regression issue.
+- fix some bugs on server side

 ### 1. Download
 Click the **Windows icon link** below to download Lomorage Server For Windows.